-Whether you’re in your 20’s, 30’s or even 60’s.
-Moving in with another human is a big thing.
-It can open doors to new possibilities in that relationship.
-But it can also get very messy if you’re not careful with your finances.
+Moving in with someone else can open doors to new possibilities in that relationship, but it can also get very messy if you’re not careful with your finances.
+Here are our top tips so you can make it a smooth process:

 Be honest from the start